Vast “vehicle-friendly” wilderness

 About 240 miles of primitive road crisscross Kofa Wilderness; 38 percent are along wilderness boundaries while 62 percent are cherry-stemmed within wilderness.
 FWS uses these roads to manage desert bighorn sheep water sources (tanks and wells) but they are also open to the public.

 Our first 2018 visit was a “check-out” where we drove 92 miles of road through the heart of the wilderness and backpacked 5 short loops—carrying most needed water (on advice of FWS).
 We made short loops on closed/open roads, washes, or ridges between roads.
 But we learned that the Kofa offers ample water in rocky washes following substantial fall/winter rain, and is quite easy to hike cross-country in washes or across moderate terrain; in addition, many sheep trails cross passes and old closed roads shown on USGS topographic maps, and make excellent routes because the harsh Sonoran Desert environment preserves even the slightest disturbance for decades.

 The 2020 visit was a 6-day backpack into the northwest end of the wilderness that connected open and closed roads with cross-country routes.
 Excellent water sources included Squaw Tank, High Tank 7, Red Hill Tank, Wilkinson Seep and a few rocky-canyon pools along our route.
 Some tanks were natural pools in rocky shaded canyons, others were “improved” by FWS; see map photos for details.

-Hiking statistics for both visits: 13 days, 127 miles at 2.4 miles per hour, and 200 feet average elevation change per mile.
+Visit statistics for both trips: 13 days, 127 miles at 2.4 miles per hour, and 200 feet average elevation change per mile.

 See map below for detailed routes, mileages, elevation changes, and photos.